puli/docs.puli.io/getting-started.rst

     # What the command receives by the shell
     $ command script1.js script2.js ...

-For Puli, glob expansion should be disabled.
-On Unix-based systems, add the following lines to ``~/.bashrc``:
+If you use Puli on a Unix system, you should disable glob expansion for the ``puli`` command.
+If you use Bash, add the following lines to ``~/.bashrc``:

 .. code-block:: bash